inaki1111/DingoQuadruped-Tec-de-Monterrey/README.md

 As an example of how the arguments can be used, if the code is to be run purely in simulation with joystick control, you would launch the driver with the following arguments:
 `roslaunch dingo dingo.launch is_physical:=0 is_sim:=1`

+Please install this dependency to ensure that the comunication between dingo.launch and dingo gazebo work correctly. `sudo apt-get install ros-noeticros-control ros-noetic-ros-controllers`

 ### Launching the gazebo simulation
 Make sure dingo_driver is running first, then:
 `roslaunch dingo_gazebo simulation.launch`